rebelsky/sams-assorted-musings-reflections/mailing-lists.md

 * ACM TechNews  A few times a week.
 Skim and delete.
 * Risks.
 A few times a week.
 Skim and save.
 * _Chronicle_.
 Daily.
 Skim and delete.
+* Proofpoint End User Digest.
+Daily.
+Proofpoint likes to tell me what it considers borderline spam.
+About 25% is mail that I want to receive.
 A few are for fun or expanding my knowledge

 * Keith Knight.